nautechsystems/nautilus_trader/README.md

 ## Rust
 The project also utilizes Rust (stable) for performance critical components.
-Rust is blazingly fast (comparable to C++) and memory-efficient: with no runtime or garbage collector, it can power performance-critical services, run on embedded devices, and easily integrate with other languages.
+Rust is blazingly fast (comparable to C/C++) and memory-efficient: with no runtime or garbage collector, it can power performance-critical services, run on embedded devices, and easily integrate with other languages.

 Rust’s rich type system and ownership model guarantees memory-safety and thread-safety deterministically —